sidiousvic/77.js/JOURNAL.md

 - Learned about Object.create();
 - Read about prototype inheritance.
-- Created a pluck function for bootcamp check in.
+- Created a pluck function that returns property values from an array.

 ### Exercises